Rab-Duck/Mutter-Launcher.NET/USAGE_en.md

 4. When you grep what you want to start, it is to select it using the up and down keys and to started by Enter.

 ## How to search

+Default is partial match search(not case sensitive).
+Using regulation charactor, you can use skip-matching, forward/backward/exact match.

 example:
 - "hoge" -> partial match search of "hoge" (equal to ".*hoge.*" Regex search)